Shumel-coder/TodoApp/README.md

 # TodoApp

 TodoApp is a full-stack application for managing tasks effectively.
 The application features a responsive frontend built with React and TypeScript and a robust backend powered by Java and Spring Boot.
 With features like user login, CRUD operations for todos, and a clean user interface, TodoApp is designed to make task management simple and intuitive.
+Live site : https://todoappfrontend-iljs.vercel.app/ (to register enter a username and password and click register.
+Should log you in automatically.)

 ## Features